qaware/qaware-blog-source/content/posts/cloud-migration-approaches.md

 Sounds nice but...
-- where do i host my containers if the company platform is not ready?
+- _"where do i host my containers if the company platform is not ready?"_

    Maybe you can  use a public cloud managed kubernetes.
 And dont be afraid to host your own kubernetes.
 There are awesome distributions for each usecase. e.g. coming from a single host world, or maybe some small shop floor on-prem system?
 Why not microk8s?
 To list them all and their usecases would go far beyond the scope of this article.

-- i don't need Kubernetes.
+- _"i don't need Kubernetes"_.

    Plain Docker is dying, swarm is dead.
 We had to go against the flow at some point and its painful, as you are forced to solve many issues where K8s and its ecosystem already have ready to use solutions.
 Kubernetes is todos standard for running containerized applications.